Khaled-Abdelal/Khaled-Abdelal/README.md

 ### Glad to see you here! &nbsp;
 ![](https://visitor-badge.glitch.me/badge?page_id=Khaled-Abdelal.Khaled-Abdelal)

-I am a software engineer, I build large scalable systems, I pay attention to all the little details and know when to ignore them!
+I am a software engineer, I build large scalable systems, I pay attention to all the little details and know when and which to ignore!

 ## 🔧 Technologies & Tools